ellenbuckley/ellenbuckley.github.io/index.md

 {% capture text %}

-Take a look at some of our ongoing research projects!
+Read about some of the missions, data, and problems that inspire our work
 {%
   include button.html
   link="research"